Ways to Get Involved

 Certified Volunteer Monitors

-The Minnesota Land Trust protects over 560 properties (and counting) across the state.
+The Minnesota Land Trust protects over 731 properties (and counting) across the state.
 We visit each landowner and monitor each protected property annually.
 Volunteer monitors are critical in helping us achieve this goal.
-Each year over 100 certified volunteer monitors assist the Land Trust with monitoring.
+Each year approximately 100 certified volunteer monitors assist the Land Trust with monitoring.
 The Land Trust seeks to give the support that each volunteer needs to have a meaningful experience.

 All volunteer monitors are asked to complete a certification process and commit to at least two or three years of monitoring.